ttwd80/wabs/README.md

 });
 ```

-### Authentication / Authorization Events
+### Authorization Events

-These events are specific to the authentication / authorization mode and will only fire if the mode is set to either `manual` or `always`.
+These events will only fire if the `--consumer-key`, `--consumer-secret`, and `--encrypt-secret` options are set when starting WABS.

 #### byu-wabs-auth-auto-refresh